That was then...

 I always dreamed of being a rock star ever since I can remember.
 And in the 90s, in my energetic yet turbulent twenties, whilst most of my friends were out drinking and partying, I was trying to fulfil my dream.
 Not easy when you're forced to work full-time and move out of home to discover that life will kick you and judge you and sap the very life out of you most of the time.
 Society, eh?

-Anyway, I hooked up with one of my oldest friends, Marky Boy, and we bought a guitar and a bass and a couple of amps and we started to piece together some tunes.
+Anyway, like I said, I hooked up with one of my oldest friends, Marky Boy, and we bought a guitar and a bass and a couple of amps and we started to piece together some tunes.
 We hooked up with Stuart the drummer (can't remember how we met him to this very day) and Stef on keyboards and we'd pop down the local tobacco-stained, half-broken, sweaty rehearsal rooms, hook up our tiny one-mic-input tape recorder and...

 Regrettably, I never had the self-belief to take the next step.
 So, on into the early 2000s, we brought in Garreth on vocals and guitars and I moved into managing this 'new' band.
 Gigs were booked.
 One show was attended by Supergrass and a journo from the NME.
 We were invited onto an ITV late night band showcase TV show (I think it was called The Basement?).
 But it never quite happened for the band.